genome/gms/README.md

     genome processing-profile list clin-seq

-You now have metadata about reads from GMS1 in your system, but no access to the real data.
+You now have metadata about reads from GMS1 in your system, but no access to the real underlying files (reads, alignments, variant calls).

 This will allow you to attach GMS1 disks so you can process the data.

     genome sys gateway attach GMS1